The Swallow, a new gay bar, opens in White Center, and a big-name chef comes to Interbay

 The Velvet Elk

 This cocktail den in Mount Baker, formerly known as The Saloon, was quietly sold.
 I was worried new owners and life partners Kim Beecroft and Sofia McKee would gut what is one of the hidden gems remaining in the city.
 But they kept that vintage vibe, even adding antique furniture and velvet paintings.
 The namesake painting sits in the front of the bar.
 There is a cozy lounge area upstairs.
-No kitchen here, but the bar has a toaster oven to heat up Japanese stuffed fried bread (sourced from Okazu Pan) if you get the munchies.
+No kitchen here, but the bar has a toaster oven to heat up Japanese stuffed fried bread if you get the munchies.
 Craft cocktails hew on the bitter and boozy side.

-The Velvet elk makes for a good, cheap date night — take the romantic stroll around Mount Baker Beach, a half-mile from the bar.
+The Velvet Elk makes for a good, cheap date night — take the romantic stroll around Mount Baker Beach, a half-mile from the bar.

 3605 S. McClellan St.; velvet-elk.com